 So where’s the corn tortilla?

 Yes, I’m cheating here, I know!
-I wanted to make this vegetarian enchilada bake without tortillas to keep the calorie count a little lower.
+I wanted to make this vegan enchilada casserole without the tortillas to keep the calorie count lower.

 Instead, I’m using quinoa as my grain, and no tortillas at all.